TheNexusAvenger/Nexus-Embedded-Editor/README.md

 fixable due to limitations of the system.

 ## License
-Nexus Instance is available under the terms of the Apache License 2.0.
+Nexus Instance is available under the terms of the MIT License.
 See [LICENSE](LICENSE) for details.